Kim Hee-ae: Early life

-Kim Hee-ae was born in Jeju City, and her family later moved to Seoul.
+Kim Hee-ae was born in Jeju Island, and her family later moved to Seoul.

-Kim was a freshman at Hyehwa Girls' High School when she was discovered by the younger brother of one of her teachers; he had been visiting the school by chance and worked for an advertising agency.
+Kim was a freshman at Hyehwa Girls' High School when she was discovered by the younger sister of one of her teachers; she had been visiting the school by chance and worked for an advertising agency.
 This led to her first modeling job in a commercial for a school uniform brand in 1982.

 This was actually her debut activity.

 Career

 1983–2003: Acting debut and stardom

 In 1983, Kim made her acting debut in the film The First Day of the Twentieth Year.
 While studying at Chung-Ang University as a Theater and Film major, she appeared in her first television drama on KBS in 1986.
 Over the next decade, she would go on to have a successful career on Korean television, alongside fellow top actresses Chae Shi-ra and Choi Jin-sil.
 Among her most significant dramas during this period were Beyond the Mountains (1991) and Sons and Daughters (1992), for which she won the highest award at the MBC Drama Awards and the Baeksang Arts Awards, called the Daesang ("Grand Prize").